sukuo/sukuo.github.io/_posts/2016-7-5-Data Science for Social Good.md

 Home Stat seems like an poorly thought out program.
-The data as well as the methods they are using to collect it don't strike meas useful or effective.
+The data as well as the methods they are using to collect it don't strike me as useful or effective.
 However the fact that there are workers out there collecting data to address this issue is encouraging.
 If there were data scientsts who could offer their expertise to help guide the data collection process and drive the analysis, there could definitely be positive outcomes resulting from this program.